 Let’s start with the basics.
 Not counting the three childhood quests, Fallout 3 has a total of 66 quests in the base game: 10 story quests, 18 side quests, 22 unmarked side quests, and 16 repeatable fetch quests.
 Again, I want to briefly break down each of these to see how they’ve made use of the new environment and the RPG elements.

-Andale is a microcosm of lazy game design.
+Andale is a microcosm of bad game design, bad story telling, and bad worldbuilding.
 The settlement’s associated quest, “Our Little Secret“, feels like a scene from a hat.
 It’s a neat idea, but it’s not developed enough to become anything interesting.

 The quest begins when you walk a short ways south from Fort Independence.
 You’ll find three houses and a child playing outdoors.
 The child tells you he never has a chance to talk to new people because his dad always takes care of them.
 You’ll then meet an old man who claims the town’s other residents are crazy.
 If you talk to those other residents, you’ll find out they’re all related and believe they still live in Virginia.